MTD Is Live. Don't Fall Behind! Start Today for Free

 Qualifying Income for MTD for Plumbers

-For e.g. If your plumbing business earned £50,000 gross during 2024-25 and you also received £8,000 in rental income from a property you let out, your total qualifying income for MTD purposes would be £58,000.
+If your plumbing business earned £50,000 gross during 2024-25 and you also received £8,000 in rental income from a property you let out, your total qualifying income for MTD purposes would be £58,000.
 This total is calculated based on gross income before subtracting any allowable business expenses.
-Since this combined income exceeds the £50,000 threshold, you will be required to start using Making Tax Digital from April 2026.
+Since this combined income exceeds the £50,000 threshold, you are already in the first wave of Making Tax Digital from April 2026.

 Check If you need to join for MTD for income tax